M60 (New York City bus): Select Bus Service route

 Studies and community outreach for Select Bus Service upgrades were conducted through 2011, and plans to implement the M60 SBS were announced on October 11, 2012.
 At the time, the M60 was the heaviest used of the four 125th Street crosstown buses.
 The plan would turn the M60 local into a limited-stop service along 125th Street, with the number of stops along the corridor reduced from eleven to six.
 It would add dedicated MTA bus lanes and other improvements to speed travel times, and make the fleet entirely articulated and fully equipped with luggage racks.
 Plans for the SBS route were scrapped in July 2013 after opposition from the Harlem community and state senator Bill Perkins, over the potential loss of parking space on 125th Street, and due to a lack of collaboration by the DOT with the community.

 In October 2013, the plan was reinstated after the proposed bus lanes along 125th Street between Morningside Avenue on the West Side and Lenox Avenue in central Harlem were eliminated.
 The M60 SBS began service on May 25, 2014.
-An inauguration ceremony was held two days later.
+An inauguration ceremony was held two days later.In January 2023, the MTA released a strategic action plan called "Extending Transit's Reach".
+As part of this plan, the M60 SBS fleet was scheduled to receive bike racks.
+The bike racks had been installed on the fronts of the buses by 2024.